Love & Mercy (film): Wilson, Ledbetter, et al.

 Ledbetter said after watching the film: "I remembered that what Landy did to Brian was even worse.
 You don't get a sense of it in the movie, but it happened on a daily basis, for years."
 Al Jardine called the movie "a great biography and pretty darn close to the way I remember it."
 Landy's son Evan has disputed the film's accuracy, believing that his father was unfairly portrayed.

 A few days after the film's wide distribution, Mike Love reported that he was waiting for a chance to see the film before offering his opinion.
-He also addressed comments by Evan Landy, calling them "very interesting because you get an intimate look at someone who was with Brian every day for a few years".
-When asked if he were aware of any inaccuracies, he responded: "That Melinda saved Brian from Dr. Landy.
+He also addressed comments by Evan Landy that had been published in the New York Post, calling the article "very interesting because you get an intimate look at someone who was with Brian every day for a few years".
+Asked if he was aware of inaccuracies in the film, he responded: "That Melinda saved Brian from Dr. Landy.
 That was my brother Stan Love and Carl [Wilson] who stepped in.
 Landy was, in fact, over-reaching."
 He also denied that he was ever verbally cruel to Brian: "Total bull, a fallacy.
 Brian and I had always been friends."
+In a late 2016 interview to promote his autobiography, Good Vibrations, he described the film as "a fairy tale" that "should have been done by Disney" and referred to his memoir for further explanation.

 Van Dyke Parks, who had not watched the film, expressed disappointment over its alleged omissions and stated: "I've likened the bowed, secco 8th-note cello triplets in 'Good Vibrations' (my idea) to the signature shot of the 'ruby slippers' in The Wizard of Oz.
 An audio tape in the Capitol Records' archives reveals my voice [at the session] ...
 And nothing can explain the number of times one hears 'Count it off Van Dyke.'"